MatSciRE/Material_Science_Relation_Extraction/README.md

 =========================================
 Input :
     1. A corpus of papers in pdf format

-    2. Dataset of triples(entity1, relation, entity2) [This is the dictionary we generated above]
+    2. Dataset of triples(entity1, relation, entity2) [This is the dictionary generated above]

 Output :
     Structured dataset in json form.